als12171/youtube-proxy/README.md

-# dmhacker-youtube
+# youtube-proxy

-This contains a gateway for my [alexa-youtube-skill](https://github.com/dmhacker/alexa-youtube-skill) as well as a web-based, Youtube-specific proxy.
+This contains a gateway for my [alexa-youtube-skill](https://github.com/als12171/alexa-youtube) as well as a web-based, Youtube-specific proxy.

 ## Prerequisites